Sugar and spice

 New Behavior New Requirement

-My husband dramatically leveled up his cooking and baking skills! :man_cook: He deserves the best tools and space.
+My husband leveled up his cooking and baking skills! :man_cook: He deserves the best tools and space. :hugs:

-Our set of regularly-used spices, flours, and grains expanded and diversified.
-Better storage! :hot_pepper: :garlic: :ear_of_rice:
+Regularly-used spices & grains expanded and diversified.
+More, better storage! :hot_pepper: :garlic: :ear_of_rice:

-So for Father’s Day this year, I decided on a quick kitchen upgrade!
+So for Father’s Day this year, I worked on two quick kitchen upgrades: spice and flour storage systems!

 Commonly-used spices were stored in a vertical rack in the cabinet right next to the stove, and “backstock” (refills) were stored in the pantry. :garlic: